Goa Gospels

 Pillars of Shanta Durga Temple

-We rushed back to hotel, checked out and caught the bus of Atmaram Travels back from Mapusa at 6.30PM.
-The booking was through Ibibo.
-The return was lengthy and sleepy, as we boarded off at 10AM near Sion.
+Then we rushed back to the hotel, checked out, and caught Atmaram Travels from Mapusa at 6:30pm.
+Booking via Ibibo.
+The return ride was long and sleepy.
+Off the bus near Sion at 10am.

 Something Smells Fishy